jghenriksson/swiss-solar-forecast-era5/README.md

   Used for hourly meteorological variables such as temperature, cloud cover, wind, radiation, humidity, precipitation, and boundary layer properties.

 - **ENTSO-E Transparency Platform**
-  Used for historical national and regional solar PV generation time series.
+  Used for historical national solar PV generation time series.

 - **WorldPop (worldpop.org)**
   Used for population density data, enabling population-weighted spatial aggregation of meteorological features.

 - **Ember Climate**
-  Used for national-level historical and projected solar capacity data, enabling capacity-normalised feature engineering.
+  Used for national-level historical solar capacity data, enabling capacity-normalised feature engineering.

 All datasets are processed and aligned to a common hourly UTC timeline.